iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

 ### Setup Authentication Phrase for User

-Search for **User Setup** to open the User Setup page and fill the fields as following (mandatory fields marked with *):
+Search for **User Setup** to open the User Setup page and add necessary users and fill the fields as following (mandatory fields marked with *):

 |Field|Description|
 |---|---|